Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 End of contract

-Sometime in 1985, Fernandes lost the contract with Floyd Rose, and Schaller thereafter became the exclusive manufacturer of the non-fine tuner and fine-tuner Floyd Rose systems.
+Sometime in 1985, the contract between Fernandes and Floyd Rose ended, and Schaller thereafter became the exclusive manufacturer of the non-fine tuner and fine-tuner Floyd Rose systems.
 Fernandes' response was to rebrand their product range as the "Head Crasher Tremolo System" and continue to develop and manufacture their range of tremolos exclusively for the Japanese domestic market.
+The company closed its doors in July 2024.

-See here for Fernandes tremolo developments after the end of the Floyd Rose contract: Floyd Rose Tremolos for left hand guitars: Proprietary Versions
+See here for Fernandes' venture into proprietary tremolo systems post Floyd Rose: Floyd Rose Tremolos for left hand guitars: Proprietary Versions

 Ping Well 1987 - 2008

 Ping Well Industrial Co.
 Ltd. located in Taiwan was one of Floyd Rose's official producers of genuine and OEM Floyd Rose tremolos.
 They also have their own patents for guitar tuners and locking tuners.
-The following information is about Ping Well's genuine Floyd Rose products.
+The following information is about Ping Well's genuine Floyd Rose products that were available left handed.
 For Ping Well's licensed OEM products, such as the Jackson JT-6 and Fernandes FRT-11, see here: Floyd Rose Tremolos for left hand guitars: OEM Producers

 Genuine Floyd Rose tremolo